 A virtual education teacher is the person who provides course instruction, facilitates student learning, monitors student progress, provides and grades assignments, and provides qualitative feedback to students through technology outside of the physical classroom.
-The virtual education teacher is not able to provide in person instruction a preponderance of the time due to the student and teacher being in separate locations.
+The virtual education teacher is not able to provide in-person instruction a preponderance of the time due to the student and teacher being in separate locations.

 Why do virtual education teachers need to be certified in Wyoming?

 The requirement for teachers to be certified can be found in Wyoming statutes W.S.
 21-7-303(a) and W.S.
 21-2-202(a)(xxxi)(A).
 Any public funds being used to pay for instruction of a course, including purchased online courses taught by a K-12 teacher, require Wyoming certification.
-Assigning a Wyoming certified teacher to a student to provide instructional support doesn’t not alleviate the requirement for the online teacher to be state certified.
+Assigning a Wyoming certified teacher to a student to provide instructional support doesn’t alleviate the requirement for the online teacher to be state certified.

 Does the virtual education teacher need to be employed by a Wyoming school district?